-Here’s an example using FAQs in your review:
+Here’s an example of using FAQs in your review:

-Or head to the bottom of the company’s homepage and look under “Support.”
+Head to the bottom of the company’s homepage and look under Support or Help Center.

-I’ve found these pages to be extremely helpful when adding the finer details in posts.
+A lot of the time, you can find the company’s FAQ there.
+I’ve found these pages to be extremely helpful when adding the finer details to posts.

 Case studies are another piece of information to use in your review.
 If you’ve used the product, document your experience, and share it with your readers.

 Here’s an example if you were writing a review about Quickbooks accounting software and Googled “Quickbooks case study”:

 Address all the things you (and other people) liked and didn’t like about the product.

 When you write your review, note what you like and dislike and include them in your pros and cons section.